ugroh/ugroh.github.io/README.md

 #### Contributions to DGoZ

-Here you can find the interactive files for my contributions to the [German Go Journal](https://www.dgob.de/info-und-service/deutsche-go-zeitung/).
-Just give them a try!
+Here you can find the interactive files for my contributions to the [German Go Journal](https://www.dgob.de/info-und-service/deutsche-go-zeitung/) – just give them a try!
 Anything highlighted in blue is a link – just click on it.
-Use the "Open PDF" links to open the respective PDF directly in a new tab.
+Clicking on the links opens the respective PDF directly in a new tab.

 If you have any problems with the website, just [send me an email](mailto:ugroh@mac.com) and I'll be happy to help.